mpizenberg/rgbd-tracking-evaluation/README.md

 - Boost is under the Boost license
 - DVO is under GPL-3.0 or later
 - Fovis is under GPL-2.0 or later
+- The rust dependencies are under a mix of permissive licenses.

 As a consequence, the code in this repository is distributed under GPL-3.0 or later.